joeblew99/gu/docs/Getting Started.md

 ![Image of Page When Failed](../examples/subscribe/failed.png)

-The app is simple in that it requires entering an email address which is supposed to added to the App mailing list and returns either a pass or failure as to the end result of such a subscription.
-In truth we won't be adding the functionality of calling an external API has this only demonstrates how components can be built but assurdedly the code will be completed on the basis of component creation and intercommunication.
+The app is simple in that it requires entering an email address which is supposed to be added to the App mailing list and returns either a pass or failure message as to the end result of such a subscription.

+In truth, we won't be adding the functionality of calling an external API has this only demonstrates how components can be built, but assuredly the code will be completed on the basis of component creation and intercommunication.

 When building the sample App, file structure wise things were arranged in an order which described best the contents and order in which the App was to be built.

 ![Expanded App File Structure](../examples/subscribe/file-structure-full.png)

+In this project, we will divide these by areas of uniqueness that best explains the structures and how they work together to create the end result.
+The codes have been re-arrange and sorted to provided the best means of demonstration to aid in understanding.

+#### Components

 - The CSS style Rules

-This are not components but sturctures provided by `Gu` which defines the css used by the components themselves in providing the styles that affect only those components and the page.
+This are not components but structures provided by `Gu`, which defines the css used by the components themselves in providing the styles that affect only those components and the page.

-The css system which `Gu` provides combines the power of Go's `text/template` package and a css parser to create a system that allows targeted styles which target the parent which it gets loaded into through which the `$` represents.
-This allows us the flexibility which markups can be influenced by css.
+The css system which `Gu` provides combines the power of Go's `text/template` package and a css parser to create a system that allows targeted styles which target the parent which it gets loaded into through which the `$` symbol.
+This allows us the flexibility to enforce that styles affect only their corresponding markup.

 ```go
 import "github.com/influx6/gu/css"